 The Black Edition PLA:

 Based on the text on the PCB, this PLA is most likely also EPROM based and to my knowledge, it can only be found on Ebay.
-I cannot see the specific chip used (due to the sticker…), but I assume that is has the same compatibility as any other EPROM based PLA’s.
+I cannot see the specific chip used (due to the sticker…), but I assume that it has the same compatibility as any other EPROM based PLA.
 I have this PLA in two of my machines and I have never experienced any problems.
 I basically got it because I like the black color…

 This PLA replacement costs about 11$ + shipping from Italy.

 Making your own EPROM based PLA is also possible.
 As described earlier, adapters can be purchased online, but making your own is also an option… Making a home made PCB may not be for the faint-hearted and doing it wrong may cause damage to the C64 motherboard – so be careful!
 Mongooseman sent me some images of his home-made PCB for his EPROM based PLA.
 It even has the sweeet looking Commodore logo.
 Well done!

 Making my own PLA adapter seemed a little too much, but mongooseman was very kind and included parts for making my own EPROM based PLA (well, almost!).
 I accepted the challenge (of course).
 I got a few of the Retro Innovations PLAdapter boards and a couple of pre-programmed EPROMS – it does not get any easier than that.
 All I had to do was basically to solder everything together.
 It took me about 15 minutes including double checking for short circuits – don’t want to fry anything, right?
 To be able to swap among PLAs for testing other EPROM’s, a socket was installed.

 And finally the Atmel AT27C512R 45ns EPROM was inserted.
 Everything was tested with an Assy 250425 and it booted up without any trouble – nice!
 I still haven’t managed to crash the machine even after several weeks of use.
 So I guess the EPROM version of a PLA replacement is not all a bad thing :o)